fco-olivares/fco-olivares.github.io/README.md

 ## Working Papers
 1. [Determinants of the adoption of air conditioning systems: an application to Chile's Wood-Burning Heaters Replacement Program](https://fco-olivares.github.io/wp/adoption_acs.pdf)
 with Aracelly Zárate, Fernando Vera and Elizabeth Saenz.
 2023.
-Under review in Journal of Environmental Economics and Policy.
 2. [Lessons Learned from Chile's Wood-Burning Heaters Replacement Program](https://fco-olivares.github.io/wp/cs_heaters.pdf)
 with Elizabeth Saenz, Giselle Astudillo and Víctor Muñoz.
 2023.
 Under review in Case Studies in the Environment.